ON THIS PAGE: You will learn about the different treatments doctors use for children with AML. Use the menu to see other pages.

 Remission and the chance of recurrence

-As described above, a complete remission is when leukemia cannot be detected in the body or at very low levels, and the patient usually doesn’t experience any symptoms.
+As described above at the beginning of this section, a complete remission is when leukemia cannot be detected in the body or at very low levels, and the patient usually doesn’t experience any symptoms.
 This may also be called having “no evidence of disease” or NED.

-If the cancer does return after the original treatment, it is called recurrent (or relapsed) cancer.
+If the cancer returns after the original treatment, it is called recurrent (or relapsed) cancer.
 Most often, AML comes back in the bone marrow, but sometimes it may come back in the brain or other parts of the body.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.